 - Thinking In Pictures and Other Reports from My Life with Autism; Temple Grandin

-- Autism: An Inside-out Approach; Donna Williams
+- Donna Williams; Autism: An Inside-out Approach

-- Prospects, The National Autistic Society
+- Support for employers; The National Autistic Society

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.